Why Families Are Often Choosing To Build A Home Rather Than Buy in 2025

 Depreciation helps you understand the tradeoffs between buying an older home vs. building a new one.
 Buying an older home may come with relative savings compared to buying a new home or building your own.
 If you are looking for a temporary home, or are betting on the market to go up and are aiming to resell the house in the future, an older “fixer-upper” might be the right choice for you.

-However, if you are looking for a “forever home,” a custom home may be an investment to consider.
+However, if you are looking for a “forever home,” a custom home is an investment to consider.

 2️⃣ Custom Homes vs. Spec Homes